srl-labs/containerlab/docs/manual/kinds/cisco_iol.md

 ## Resource requirements

 [[[ kind_display_name ]]] is very light on resources compared to VM-based Cisco products.
-Each IOL node requires at minimum 1Mb of disk space for the NVRAM (where configuration is saved) and 768M of RAM.
-Assume 1vCPU per node, but you can oversubscribe and run multiple IOL nodes per vCPU.
+Each IOL node requires at minimum:

+- 1vCPU per node, you are able oversubscribe and run many IOL nodes per vCPU.
+- 768Mb of RAM.
+- 1Mb of disk space for the NVRAM (where configuration is saved).

 Using [KSM](../vrnetlab.md#memory-optimization) you can achieve a higher density of IOL nodes per GB of RAM.